Trace heating

 Self-regulating heat tracing tape with the gray end seal next to a copper drain pipe with insulator wrapped around them.
 This protects the pipe from freezing.

-Electric heat tracing, heat tape or surface heating, is a system used to maintain or raise the temperature of pipes and vessels using heat tracing cables.
-Trace heating takes the form of an electrical heating element run in physical contact along the length of a pipe.
-The pipe is usually covered with thermal insulation to retain heat losses from the pipe.
-Heat generated by the element then maintains the temperature of the pipe.
-Trace heating may be used to protect pipes from freezing, to maintain a constant flow temperature in hot water systems, or to maintain process temperatures for piping that must transport substances that solidify at ambient temperatures.
-Electric trace heating cables are an alternative to steam trace heating where steam is unavailable or unwanted.
+Electric heat tracing, heat tape or surface heating, uses heat tracing cables to maintain or raise the temperature of pipes and vessels.
+This system involves an electrical heating element contact with the pipe, which is typically covered with thermal insulation to retain heat and reduce losses.
+The heat generated maintains the pipe's temperature.
+Applications include freeze protection, maintaining flow temperature in hot water systems, and ensuring process temperatures for substances that solidify at ambient temperatures.
+Electric trace heating cables offer an alternative to steam trace heating when steam is unavailable or undesired.

 Development

 Electric trace heating began in the 1930s but initially no dedicated equipment was available.
 Mineral insulated cables ran at high current densities to produce heat, and control equipment was adapted from other applications.
 Mineral-insulated resistance heating cable was introduced in the 1950s, and parallel-type heating cables that could be cut to length in the field became available.
 Self-limiting thermoplastic cables were marketed in 1971.

 Control systems for trace heating systems developed from capillary filled-bulb thermostats and contactors in the 1970s to networked computerized controls in the 1990s, in large systems that require centralized control and monitoring.

 One paper projected that between 2000 and 2010 trace heating would account for 100 megawatts of connected load, and that trace heating and insulation would account for up to CAD $700 million capital investment in the Alberta oil sands.

 International standards applied in the design and installation of electric trace heating systems include IEEE standards 515 and 622, British standard BS 6351, and IEC standard 60208.